St. Pete Restaurants Showcase Rich Flavors and Cultures

 This tapas bar brings Spanish culture to St. Petersburg.
 With a focus on passion, Ceviche St. Petersburg brings the mystical charm of Spain to every table during dinner.

-Start the meal with a specialty sangria, wine or cocktail.
+Start with a specialty sangria, wine or cocktail.
 Ceviche St. Petersburg also serves soups, hummus, guac and ganoush.
-Then choose from over 50 tapas options made with meats, veggies, in-house sauces and authentic spices.
+Then choose from over 50 tapas made with meats, veggies, in-house sauces and authentic spices.
 Dishes feature crab, octopus, scallops, pork, veal, chicken, lamb, steak, mushrooms, potatoes, squash and Spanish rice.

 Red Mesa Cantina